-Development of advanced electron and scanning probe microscopy techniques will be continued in order to meet our energy and basic science challenges.
+This program builds upon the tremendous advancements in electron and scanning probe microscopy capabilities in the recent decades and use scattering, imaging and spectroscopy methods to understand functionality and fundamental processes from atomistic to mesoscopic scales.
 Significant improvements in resolution and sensitivity will provide an array of opportunities for groundbreaking science.
-These include the possibilities of understanding and controlling nanoscale inhomogeneity, new phenomena emerging at nanoscale, atomic-scale tomography, probing magnetism at the atomic scale with spin excitation spectroscopy, imaging spin density and spin waves, imaging functionality at the atomic scale, combination of multiple probes, and in situ analysis capabilities (under perturbing parameters such as temperature, irradiation, stress, magnetic field, and chemical environment).
+These include the possibilities of understanding and controlling nano or meso-scale inhomogeneity, new phenomena emerging at nanoscale, probing magnetism at the atomic scale with spin excitation spectroscopy, imaging spin density and spin waves, imaging functionality at the atomic scale, understanding phase transitions and transport properties on multiple length-scales, understanding the interplay between charge, orbital, spin and lattice in complex materials, combination of multiple probes, and in situ analysis capabilities (under perturbing parameters such as temperature, irradiation, stress, magnetic & electric field, and chemical environment).
 New methods and approaches addressing the scientific challenges will lead to the development of unique new analysis tools and breakthroughs in materials.
 The combined new experimental and theoretical capabilities will enable the fundamental understanding of atomic origins of materials properties.
-Significant advances will be made in the fundamental understanding of the mechanisms by which electrons, individual atoms, surface/interfaces and defects influence the properties and behavior of materials.